-Facebook will automatically identify natural breaks in content to place creator’s ads, or the creator can choose placements.
+Facebook will automatically identify natural breaks in content to place the creator’s ads, or the creator can choose placements.

-Creator’s earnings are determined by the number of video views and who the advertisers are.
+The creator’s earnings are determined by the number of video views and who the advertisers are.

 Fan subscriptions allow the creator’s audience that cares most about their Page to directly fund it through monthly, recurring payments that the creator sets.